 Professional clinical organizations as well as consistent evidence from clinical trials support the use of spinal fusion, laminectomy, discectomy and corpectomy in the cervical, thoracic, and lumbar spinal regions.
-Evidence does not support, however, the efficacy of percutaneous/endoscopic decompression procedures, axial lumbar interbody fusions and annular closure devices.
+Evidence does not support, however, the efficacy of percutaneous/endoscopic decompression procedures, axial lumbar interbody fusions, annular closure devices and bone marrow aspirate concentrate therapy for cervical and lumbar fusion.
 Systematic reviews evaluating the efficacy of these procedures noted a lack of long-term evidence from controlled, prospective trials, and called for additional studies to establish safety and efficacy.